Asymptotics for the Enumeration of Commuting Matrices over Finite Fields: Introduction and statement of results

 Further values are given by

-Looking at these first values one notes that they are very close to each other for $m$ fixed.
-A further investigation of their behavior would be interesting.
+Looking at these first values, one notes that they are very close to each other for $m$ fixed.
+A~further investigation of their behavior would be interesting. \end{Example*}

 The paper is organized as follows.
 First we recall some basic definitions.
-Then we give a proof of Theorem \ref{T:QAsymp}, and generalize these ideas to another Cohen--Lenstra series in Theorem \ref{thm:formula-2}.
+Then in Section~\ref{sec:QAsymp}, we give a proof of Theorem~\ref{T:QAsymp}.
+In Section~\ref{sec:CL-series}, we introduce the concept of Cohen--Lenstra series, including the series in \eqref{eq:Power-series} as an instance.
+We generalize the ideas in Section~\ref{sec:QAsymp} to another Cohen--Lenstra series in Theorem~\ref{thm:formula-2}.
 In the final section, we propose problems for further research.